If you’ve found this post, congratulations on your unlikely visit.

 So, I am going to lay it all out for you.

 Why listen to me?
-Well, because I don’t want to sell you hosting; that is my principal qualification, and an important one.
+Well, because I don’t want to sell you hosting; that is my principal qualification and an important one.
 What I do want, however, is that if you come to TastyPlacement as a client that you will come to us with good hosting.
-I have installed and optimized WordPress over 1000 times with dozens of different hosting providers, from $1000 a month dedicated servers, to $2 a month shared hosting.
-I have used everything from basic cPanel interfaces, to Plesk, to dedicated contol panels like the type that RackSpace and MediaTemple offer.
+I have installed and optimized WordPress over 1000 times with dozens of different hosting providers, from $1000 a month dedicated servers to $2 a month shared hosting.
+I have used everything from basic cPanel interfaces, to Plesk, to dedicated control panels like the type that RackSpace and MediaTemple offer.
 I have witnessed WordPress sites that take 20 seconds to load, and I have optimized them down to 1 second load times.
 I have seen enough and know enough to cut through the B.S.
 The marketing illusion and the basic reality are very different.

 Let’s begin with a look at that $2/$1000 price difference…